danomatika/ofxLua/README.md

     // command to wrap code in the given header
     %include "MyCode.h"

-That's it, swig will handle the rest!
+That's it, SWIG will handle the rest!
 Of course this is a simple example but there are lots more options for specific bindings settings such as generating properties from getters & setters, etc.

 ### Generate .cpp Wrapper